MRC-CSO-SPHSU/MiniDemographicABM.jl/README.md

 [Dr. Martin Hinsch](https://www.gla.ac.uk/schools/healthwellbeing/staff/martinhinsch/) for Scientific Exchange

 ### Fundings
-[Dr. Atyiah Elsheikh](https://www.gla.ac.uk/schools/healthwellbeing/staff/atiyahelsheikh/) is in the Complexity in Health programme.
+[Dr. Atyiah Elsheikh](https://www.gla.ac.uk/schools/healthwellbeing/staff/atiyahelsheikh/), by the time of publishing Version 1.0 of this software, is a Research Software Engineer at MRC/CSO Social & Public Health Sciences Unit, School of Health and Wellbeing, University of Glasgow.
+Research is in the Complexity in Health programme.
 The work is supported by a programme grant from UKRI Medical Research Council (MRC).
 The name of the grant is University Unit Strategic Partnership Funding – MRC Core QQ Award.